chenasraf/sofmani/README.md

     installers.
   - `debug` and `check_updates` will be inherited by the loaded config.
   - `env` and `defaults` will be merged into the loaded config, overriding any existing values.
-  - **Options**:
-    - `opts.source`: The local file, or remote git URL (https or SSH) containing the manifest.
-    - `opts.path`: The path to the manifest file within the repository.
-If `opts.source` is a local file, `opts.path` will be appended to it.
-    - `opts.ref`: The branch, tag, or commit to checkout after cloning if `opts.source` is a git URL.
-For local manifests, this value will be ignored.

 - **`apt`**